hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > These proofs in plenty have occurred to me:
 >
-> Each teacher shows great talent by his bill,
+> Each teacher[^15] shows great talent by his bill,
 >
 > Just read it over, you'll wonder at his skill,

->
+[^15]: The author here only alludes to those advertising teachers, who are the subject of animadversion in this work.

 > There every dance is named, and they engage,
 >
 > To make their pupils wonders of the age;
 >
 > In a few lessons and at small expense,
 >
-> One guinea is all they ask us recompense.
+> One guinea[^16] is all they ask us recompense.

->
+[^16]: The author possesses as the bills and advertisements of several professors of dancing, in which they profess to complete persons of any age in any department of dancing for one guinea.

 > Bel.
 With these proposals they must all deceive,
 >
 > Who in their bills implicitly believe.